salkin-mada/Convenience/README.md

 start crawling immediately from given path into its tree

-Both creates a dict of `Buffer`'s loaded with the audio files from the folders found in the given directory tree (path). (please note that for now Convenience only loads mono buffers)
+Both creates a dict of `Buffer`'s loaded with the audio files from the folders found in the given directory tree (path).
+(please note that for now Convenience only creates mono buffers)

 Each folder's contents are accessible as an array of buffers at a dict key based on the folder name formatted into a usable key (name/group id).